wluptonrh/aap-quickstart/README.md

 # Ansible Automation Platform 2.5 QuickStart - Single Node Containerized Installer

+##Overview
+This is an unofficial guide to assist with installing the Ansible Automation Platform on a single node using the containerized installer.

 There are currently three methods to install the Ansible Automation platform components

 1. **Containerized Installer (recommended)**